Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 0.1 Races

 > It is no problem for new players that want to play together to get different races, since the first way point in every starting region is unlocked for every player from the beginning.
-> This enables new players to play with their friends even if they have just free to play accounts.
+> This enables new players to play with their friends even if they just have free to play accounts.

-What race you choose only has impact on the story of the game.
-While there are a few racial skills that are unique to them, they are designed to be not incredibly strong as to not make one race more viable than another.
+What race you choose only has an impact on the story of the game.
+While there are a few racial skills that are unique to them, they are designed to not be very strong, this is done so one race is not preferential over another.

 ### 0.1.1 Norn